 Adulterated oils increase the chances of an adverse response.
 Thus, it is best to use genuine, authentic, and pure essential oils.

 Products that have high quantities of phenols (e.g., eugenol) and aldehydes (e.g., citronella) may cause adverse skin reactions.
 It is recommended that products that are rich in such compounds be diluted prior to skin use.
 Diluting such oils minimizes irritation.
 Another ideal option is to mix the irritating oil disproportionately with another essential oil to lessen the reaction.

 Essential oils can either be taken internally, diffused, inhaled, or applied directly to the skin.
 Each of these procedures has its own safety concerns that must be taken into considerations.
 In regards to inhalation, there is an inherent low-level risk present with most individuals.
 Even with a relatively small room with virtually 100 percent evaporation rate, the concentration of these products is likely to hit dangerous levels through vaporization or aromatherapy massage.

 The main risks lie in prolonged exposure.
 Exposure exceeding an hour or more may bring complications such as lethargy, nausea, vertigo, vomiting, or headaches.

-Children and infants are more sensitive to health issues from essential oils.
-There are also certain products that must be avoided by the elderly, including wintergreen and birch, since they have high concentrations of peppermint and methyl salicylate.
+Children and infants are more sensitive to health issues than essential oils.
+There are also certain products that must be avoided by the elderly, including wintergreen and birch since they have high concentrations of peppermint and methyl salicylate.

 Don’t forget to share the below image on using essential oils safely on your favorite social media website (like Pinterest)!